dgoldstein1/ReactTestingTutorial/README.md

 Be warned, I've structured the data in a way that makes it tricky to check if it's completed, you may need to import `lodash` or other javascript libraries to simplify.

 If you get really stuck, the code is available on the `completed-code` branch.
+As a hint, look at how the row and col cell IDs translate to the IDs of the grid.